Receiving feedback at work is about more than just saying “I’ll take it on board moving forward”.

 Take this opportunity to learn how others interpret your actions.
 In some cases, there is no right or wrong answer and it comes down to personal preference.
 And even if they are wrong “on paper” it doesn’t take away that this is how they feel.
 You should always respect that.

-If you’re open to feedback you are more likely to receive feedback from employees, managers or colleagues in the future.
+If you’re open to receiving feedback, and we mean any type of feedback regardless of whether it’s good or bad, you are more likely to receive feedback from employees, managers or colleagues in the future.
 It makes you more approachable.

 Ideally, this mindset should be reflected by your body language.
 Maintain eye contact, nod as you take in what is said, and practice an open posture (arms and legs uncrossed, directly facing the other person).